mattdsteele/scramblesquares-solver/README.md

 To solve it, run `solver.rb`

-Returned are a set of answers, each with 9 tiles defined this way:
+Returned are a set of answers, each with 9 tiles defined this way (as elements in the array)
 <pre>
 0 1 2
 3 4 5